sheikdon/Setsuzoku-4/README.md

 # project_1
-Connect four is a two-player connection game in which the players first choose a color and then take turns dropping colored discs from the top into a seven-column, six-row vertically suspended grid.
+Setsuzoku 4 is a two-player connection game in which the players first choose a color and then take turns dropping colored blocks from the top into a seven-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the next available space within the column.
-The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.
-Connect Four is a solved game.
-The first player can always win by playing the right moves.
+The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own blocks.
+Setsuzoku 4 is a game for the smartest.
+The smartest player can always win by playing the right moves.

-or

-For my back up game I will be doing an among us style game but turn it into a hard game style.
-The objective is as the last remaining crewmate is to move throw space away from the dead crewmate and trash and reach the the end and hit the emergency button.
-The objects will come flying horizontally so you have to move pass them or you die.
-There will be levels included in the game.

-technology used:
+Technology used:
 -HTML -CSS -JavaScript

-monday: get approved and get the framework complete and start making the pusedo codes.
+Monday: get approved and get the framework complete and start making the pusedo codes.

-tuesday:hardcode the html and complete half of the javascript.
+Tuesday:hardcode the html and complete half of the javascript.

-wednesday:finish the second half of the javascript.
+Wednesday:finish the second half of the javascript.

-thursday: test the game and used the day to fix or add more codes if needed.
+Thursday: test the game and used the day to fix or add more codes if needed.

-friday: complete css
+Friday: complete css.

-the weekend: use this time to added more improvement and make sure the code is running clean.
+Saturday and Sunday: use this time to added more improvement and make sure the code is running clean.

 I plan on using my week on certain parts of the code.
 I know that i will spend most of my time with html and javascript so i will dedicate most of the week on them.